Korean War Legacy Project

 Bio

-Jean Clement reflects on his service during the Korean War.
-He recalls night patrols being dangerous and offers an account of one particular patrol he was on where it was forced to maneuver through rice fields near the Imjin River.
-He describes a separate event along the Imjingang River where a patrol was attacked by the Chinese near his camp and shares how he and fellow soldiers were forced to carve a path through the mountain to safety.
-He adds that not all of his experiences in Korea during the war were bad and speaks of camaraderie and being there for each other when it mattered most.
-He shares how he enjoyed time in the rest camps away from the front lines where they could wash their clothes and engage with American soldiers.
-He is proud of his service and of how South Korea has transformed since the war.
+Jean Clement served in the Army during the Korean War.
+He conducted dangerous night patrols, navigating through rice fields near the Imjin River.
+On one occasion, his patrol was attacked by Chinese forces close to his camp along the Imjingang River.
+He and his fellow soldiers had to carve a path through the mountains to escape to safety.
+Despite the challenges he faced, not all of his experiences in Korea were negative.
+There was a strong sense of camaraderie among the soldiers, as they supported each other during tough times.
+He enjoyed his time in rest camps away from the front lines, where they could wash their clothes and interact with American soldiers.
+Jean Clement took pride in his service and was pleased to see how much South Korea has transformed since the war.

 Video Clips